projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 This option enables support for Intel GVT-g graphics virtualization support in the host.
-By default, it's not enabled, so we need to add ``i915.enable_gvt=1`` in the SOS kernel command line.
-This is a Service OS only parameter, and cannot be enabled in the User OS.
+By default, it's not enabled, so we need to add ``i915.enable_gvt=1`` in the Service VM kernel command line.
+This is a Service OS only parameter, and cannot be enabled in the User VM.

 i915.enable_pvmmio
 ------------------